owncloud/docs-main/docs/new-version-branch.md

 1. Create a new `1.x` branch based on latest `origin/master`
 2. Copy the `.drone.star` file from the _former_ `1.x-1` branch
-    (it contains the correct branch specific setup rules and replaces the current one coming from master)
+    (it contains the correct branch-specific setup rules and replaces the current one coming from master)
 3. In `.drone.star` set `latest_version` to `1.x` (on top in section `def main(ctx)`)
-4. In `site.yml` adjust all `-version` keys according the new and former releases (in section `asciidoc.attributes`)
+4. In `site.yml` adjust all `-version` keys according to the new and former releases (in section `asciidoc.attributes`)
 5. In `antora.yml` change the version from `next` to `1.x`
 6. Run a build by entering `yarn antora-local`.
 No errors should occur